 This is the set that was based off of legendary Coach Quick’s work, and is designed to help simulate those awful final 20m of your 100m race where your stroke rate, technique and overall will to live begin to collapse.
 The set will skyrocket the levels of lactic acid in your body, and then teach you to adapt to it.

-Bowman liked to have his athletes follow this set with 10×100’s of freestyle @1:30 (avg a pace that would guarantee about :20 of rest) to act as a “buffering set” to better train the body to metabolize lactic acid.
+Bowman liked to have his athletes follow this set with 10×100’s of freestyle @1:30 (averaging a pace that would guarantee about :20 of rest) to act as a “buffering set” to better train the body to metabolize the lactate.